Genfo: the Ethiopian Eritrean barley porridge

 The Berbere is a unique spice blend, essential in Ethiopian and Eritrean cuisine.

-There are regional variations:
+There are regional variants:

 • Difficulty: Easy